rf-peixoto/reckoning/README.md

 ### The Vibe:
 - **Modular AF**: Chain any CLI tool like you're building a custom cyberdeck, including random scripts that I know you use.
 - **Smart Ass Data Flow**: You decide whether the input of one tool will be the output of another.
-- **Buzzwords for sararymans**: Want to cram AI into something?
+- **Buzzwords for sararimen**: Want to cram AI into something?
 Go ahead.

 ### Grab Your Guns: